zachmccabe/zachmccabe.github.io/now.md

 ### Field and ranch

 + Always looking for a better hat
-+ Boots are my most important tools for outdoor work and, depending on the task, I wear:
-  + Belleville Mini-Mil, after reading [this](https://chasingyourmind.blogspot.com/2014/11/minimal-boots-and-belleville-mini-mil.html)
++ Boots are my most important tool for outdoor work; I often wear Belleville Mini-Mil boots, which I got after reading [this](https://chasingyourmind.blogspot.com/2014/11/minimal-boots-and-belleville-mini-mil.html)
-  + USMC hot weather issue via EBay; I've been happy with the Bates and Altama iterations
-  + Cheap muck boots
 + Billhook, which gets my vote as the most versatile and underrated tool on this list
 + Dish soap to wash off the poison ivy
 + Loksak bags
 + RX safety glasses; WalMart does a great job with these

-*HT [Belle Cooper](http://bellebcooper.com/) for inspiring the idea for a now page and tools list.*

 Whenever I travel, visit a friend, or read a bit of [anthropology,](https://archive.org/details/StoneAgeEconomics_201611/page/n31) it is always the stuff people use that raises my eyebrow and makes me smile.
 Only fair to ante up, eh?

+*HT [Belle Cooper](http://bellebcooper.com/) for inspiring the idea for a now page and tools list.*